-If you or a loved one are in need of a full mouth reconstruction for any reason, do not hesitate to call Apple Tree Dentistry, LLC at 623-476-1007 and schedule an appointment today.
+If you or a loved one are in need of a full mouth reconstruction for any reason, do not hesitate to call Apple Tree Dental Studio at 623-476-1007 and schedule an appointment today.
 Our staff will go over all concerns and questions that you may have before the appointment.
 Once you arrive for the appointment, we will make sure that you have a complete understanding of the procedure and what happens after.
 Call and begin a new life with a full set of healthy, natural-appearing and functional teeth.

 Questions Answered on This Page

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.